-Though Tuesday night’s presidential debate was contentious, the dialogue was respectful and engaging during a post-debate discussion organized by Chapman University Civic Engagement Initiatives and the Department of Political Science.
+Though the first presidential debate of the 2020 election was contentious, the dialogue was respectful and engaging during a post-debate discussion organized by Chapman University Civic Engagement Initiatives and the Department of Political Science.

 Participating students and two Chapman scholars of presidential politics modeled civil, thoughtful discourse during the discussion Sept.
 29.

-The goal of this and upcoming moderated discussions after the presidential debates is “to give students the opportunity to become more informed and better engaged,” said Tim Topper, program coordinator in the Department of Student Engagement at Chapman.
+The goal of the discussion after the presidential debate was “to give students the opportunity to become more informed and better engaged,” said Tim Topper, program coordinator in the Department of Student Engagement at Chapman.
 Topper organized the discussion Tuesday evening.

 “Our students are tuned into what’s happening during this election, and they’re wanting to ask questions,” Topper noted.
 “By providing faculty facilitators, we’re able to help create an environment in which that conversation can thrive.”